Porter Robinson: 2020–2023: Nurture

 On March 17, 2021, a deluxe version of Nurture was detailed to be releasing exclusively in Japan, featuring a bonus song with the Japanese band Wednesday Campanella.
-On April 22, 2021, one day before the release of Nurture, Robinson released the sixth and final single from the album, "Unfold" with Totally Enormous Extinct Dinosaurs.
+On April 22, 2021, one day before the release of Nurture, Robinson released the sixth and final single from the album, "Unfold" with TEED.
 On April 23, 2021, Nurture was released.
 The album would be placed on year-end lists such as Billboards "Best Albums of 2021".
 On April 24, 2021, during his own virtual music festival Secret Sky, Robinson premiered the Nurture live show.
 On May 10, 2021, Robinson announced the tour for the Nurture live show, supporting Nurture.

 Robinson continued to be active after the release of Nurture.
 On September 8, 2021, Robinson announced a new side project called Air2Earth, a live-only project focusing on "sample-driven, tranquil proghouse and airy disco."
 Robinson premiered Air to Earth at his annual Second Sky music festival in Oakland, California, on September 19, 2021.

 The following year, on July 14, 2022, Robinson released a new single titled "Everything Goes On", in collaboration with video game League of Legends.
 "Everything Goes On" marks Robinson's first release since Nurture and was released alongside a music video as a part of the Star Guardian 2022 event in League of Legends.
 Robinson's songs "Look at the Sky" and "Something Comforting" were added to the arcade game Dance Dance Revolution A3 as playable songs on November 4, 2022, marking his debut in the Dance Dance Revolution series, which Robinson has cited as a major influence in his career.
 On February 13, 2023, the songs "Musician" and "Eon Break" were also added into Dance Dance Revolution A3.
 On February 17, 2023, Robinson's collaborative track with Skrillex and Bibi Bourelly, "Still Here (With the Ones That I Came With)", released on Skrillex's second studio album, Quest for Fire.
 On March 7, 2023, Robinson released a Vocaloid 6 voicebank named Po-uta which imitates his pitched-up vocals from Nurture.
 Robinson also released "Humansongs" as a showcase demo for Po-uta.